Inflationism: Decreasing real burden of debt

 In the theory of debt-deflation, a key cause of economic crises is a high level of debt, and a key cause of recovery from crises is when this debt level has decreased.
-Other than repayment (paying down debt) and default (not paying it), a key mechanism of debt reduction is inflation – because debts are general in nominal terms, inflation reduces the real level of debt.
+Other than repayment (paying down debt) and default (not paying it), a key mechanism of debt reduction is inflation – because debts are generally in nominal terms, inflation reduces the real level of debt.
 This effect is more pronounced the higher the debt level.
 For example, if the debt to GDP ratio of a country is 300% and it experiences one year of 10% inflation, the debt level will be reduced by approximately $300\% \times 10\% = 30\%,$ to 270%.
 By contrast, if the debt to GDP ratio is 20%, then one year of 10% inflation will reduce the debt level by 2%, to 18%.
 Thus several years of sustained high inflation significantly reduce a high level of initial debt.
 This is argued by Steve Keen, among others.

 In this context, the direct result of inflation is a transfer of wealth from creditors to debtors – the creditors receive less in real terms than they would have before, while the debtors pay less, assuming that the debts would in fact have been repaid, and not defaulted on.
 Formally, this is a de facto debt restructuring, with reduction of the real value of principal, and may benefit creditors if it results in the debts being serviced (paid in part), rather than defaulted on.

-A related argument is by Chartalists, who argue that nations who issue debt denominated in their own fiat currency need never default, because they can print money to pay off the debt.
+A related argument is by chartalists, who argue that nations who issue debt denominated in their own fiat currency need never default, because they can print money to pay off the debt.
 Chartalists note, however, that printing money without matching it with taxation (to recover money and prevent the money supply from growing) can result in inflation if pursued beyond the point of full employment, and Chartalists generally do not argue for inflation.